decidables/decidables/README.md

     - `prospectable-math`: Provides a class with equations for calculating Cumulative Prospect Theory
     - `prospectable-elements`: Web components for exploring Cumulative Prospect Theory
   - *Sites*
+    - `decidables`: Explorable Explanations of Decision Making
+      - This is the root site with overall info and links to the indiividual explorables
     - `detectable`: An Explorable Explanation of Signal Detection Theory
     - `prospectable`: An Explorable Explanation of Cumulative Prospect Theory